-Per the EIGA, the Committee is authorized to waive a penalty for "extraordinary circumstances."
+The Committee is authorized to waive a penalty for "extraordinary circumstances."
 Filers must submit a penalty waiver request in eFD and must detail the specific, extraordinary circumstances that resulted in the untimely filing of the required report.

 Penalty for Failure to File a Report or Filing a False Report